San Geronimo, California

-San Geronimo (Spanish: San Gerónimo, meaning "St. Jerome") is a census-designated place (CDP) located in the San Geronimo Valley in Marin County, California in the United States.
+San Geronimo (Spanish: San Gerónimo, meaning "St. Jerome") is a census-designated place (CDP) located in the San Geronimo Valley in Marin County, California, United States.
 San Geronimo is bordered by Lagunitas-Forest Knolls to its west and Woodacre to its east.
 It is 8 mi southwest of downtown Novato at an elevation of 292 ft.
 The population was 510 at the 2020 census.

 History

 The first known map to depict the San Geronimo Valley was published in 1834.
 Prior to 1877, the place was called Nicasio.
 The San Geronimo post office opened in 1895, closed in 1910, and re-opened in 1911.